Selling Luxury Retail

 While it might seem obvious, attention to detail can’t end in the workshop where bespoke merchandise is created.
 How your product is cleaned, displayed, and held or shown to a shopper must be thought of, trained, and executed the same each time.
 But further, a follow-up with the customer after the purchase is just as important.
-You want to maintain the relationship you have crafted with that consumer, so the next time they want something similar, they return to you.
+You want to maintain the relationship you have crafted with that consumer so they return to you the next time they want something similar.
 And when someone comments to them about the purchase they made from you, they will happily give their recommendation.

 Teach Personality Styles.

 The ancient Greeks categorized them; anyone trying to sell anything should know about them.
 Analyticals and Drivers are likelier to listen to your spiel about a product – though for different reasons.
 Analyticals will listen more to the technical aspects.
 Amiables and Expressives are more likely to respond to emotions about a product or to feel understood.
 Drivers and Expressives are more likely to respond to the prestige of an item.
 Expressives may present a more “live for today persona,” while Analyticals will want to know how timeless something is.
 For those reasons …